vkrepo/MATLAB-NS3/README.md

    * mlCode/mlWiFiPhyChannel - Sample MALTAB code using MATLAB WLAN Toolbox Phy and Channel modeling
    * native/mexBindings - Mex bindings over native C++ classes of NS3
    * native/mlPhy - Additional C++ classes for NS3 to invoke MATLAB WLAN Toolbox Phy and Channel models
-   * scenarios - Constians example scenarios written in MATLAB that utilize the MATLAB-NS3 co-simulation
+   * scenarios - Contains example scenarios written in MATLAB that utilize the MATLAB-NS3 co-simulation

 ## Setting up the co-simulation environment
 Follow these steps to setup this co-simulation: